superliuxz/DBSCAN/README.md

 Clustering of Applications with Noise.

-The GPU implementation has achieved >20x speedup against *de facto* SKLearn; While single-threaded CPU implementation is 40% faster than SKLearn, it also scales well with multiple threads.
+The GPU implementation has achieved >20x speedup against *de facto* SKLearn; multi-threaded CPU implementation is 40% faster than SKLearn with one thread, and scalable with multiple threads.

 ![image info](GPUvsSKL.png)